markdunn72/funnelpal/README.md

-A Django/React application for creating and hosting sales funnels, managing leads and affiliate sales.
+A Django REST/React application for creating and hosting sales funnels, managing leads and affiliate sales.

+The frontend source code is located within the 'frontend' app.

 The application is currently in development.

-The React source is located within the 'frontend' app.